black-hole-group/fermipy-tutorial/pre-requisites.md

 [Docker](https://www.docker.com) is a convenient virtual machine environment which has been getting very popular lately because it allows developers to ship images conveniently with pre-installed software.
 If you are interested, browse the [Docker Store](https://store.docker.com) to learn what kind of Docker images are available.
 Thanks to Docker, we will not need to worry about installing the Linux environment and Fermi ScienceTools for our lesson—there is an image pre-built with everything we need!

-To get started you should first [install the Community Edition of Docker by following these instructions](https://www.docker.com/community-edition).
+To get started you should first [install Docker Desktop if using Windows or MacOS](https://www.docker.com/products/docker-desktop) or [Docker Engine Community](https://docs.docker.com/install/linux/docker-ce/ubuntu/) if using Linux.

 Once Docker is installed in your laptop, you should...